-If you have children at home – whether they’re preschoolers, homeschoolers, or students on school break – you’ve likely heard some version of those phrases a thousand times…just today!
+If you have children at home – whether they’re preschoolers, homeschoolers, or students out on break – you’ve likely heard some version of those phrases a thousand times…just today!

 It’s enough to drive a mama mad!

-Back when we were still homeschooling all of our kids, I finally reached the end of my rope with the constant cycle of food prep and clean-up.
+Back when our kiddos were younger, I finally reached the end of my rope with the constant cycle of food prep and clean-up.
 It made me dizzy.
 And crazy.

 And then I got a great idea: I needed snacks the kids could fix for themselves.

 They were happy.
 I was happy.
 My kitchen was happy.

-Since my kids were old enough to read a list of food choices and pack their own boxes, I hung these lists on the side of the fridge.
+Since my kids were old enough to read a list of food choices and pack their own boxes, I hung a list of snack ideas on the side of the fridge.
 For younger kiddos, you could use pictures to help them pick.
 You also could simply group all the snack foods together in the pantry and refrigerator, so the kids can easily grab whatever they want for their snack boxes.

 - Healthy cereal